saminkumra/FantasyLeague/README.md

 # FantasyLeague
-ML model to predict the best team for fantasy Premier League
+ML model to predict the best team for Fantasy Premier League